larrytheliquid/generic-reuse/README.md

 (following [these installation instructions](https://cedille.github.io)).

-Alternatively, if you don't want to manually install anything, there is a [Virtual Box](https://www.virtualbox.org/) image of the artifact branch that you can install from [here](https://dl.acm.org/citation.cfm?id=3235040), by clicking the "Source Materials" tab on the bottom and downloading the zip file.
+Alternatively, if you don't want to manually install anything, there is a [Virtual Box](https://www.virtualbox.org/) image of the artifact branch that you can get from [here](https://dl.acm.org/citation.cfm?id=3235040), by clicking the "Source Materials" tab on the bottom and downloading the zip file.

 [GenericReuse](code/GenericReuse)